qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/plugins/plugins.rst

 Writing plugin code
 ===================

-The following section show what content should be added in each of the files introduced above.
+The following section shows what content should be added in each of the files introduced above.

 .. index:: Plugins; Metadata, metadata.txt